 Main tasks and responsibilities

-- Grow and develop our network of referral partners across Bristol and the South West to ensure that the work of Re-engage is promoted and offered to people over 75 who live alone and experience loneliness.
+- Grow and develop our network of referral partners across North London to ensure that the work of Re-engage is promoted and offered to people over 75 who experience loneliness.

 - Identify speaking and presenting opportunities to ensure that the work of Re-engage is widely known and understood by referrers.

-- Recruit older people and volunteers as required to create and sustain and grow our 104 tea party groups across Bristol and the South West.
+- Recruit older people and volunteers as required to create, sustain and grow our services across the North London.

 - Work closely with the service delivery team.